BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Because Codex is not as lazy as I am, we can even ask it to go further to enable more complex querying.
 Maybe we want to search with a paraphrase like "the officer keeping the fleet supplied", where we probably won't have a lexical match.

 This problem can be solved using word embeddings: a process in which text content is converted into vectors.
-They are a fundamental building block of LLMs, you can explore them interactively [here](https://www.doc.ic.ac.uk/~nuric/word2vec_demo.html) if you are curious.
-Once we know how to convert texts into vectors, finding matches is a matter of finding the vectors closest to your query, and getting the corresponding segments.
+They are a fundamental building block of LLMs, you can explore them interactively [here if you are curious](https://www.doc.ic.ac.uk/~nuric/word2vec_demo.html).
+Once we know how to convert texts into vectors, finding matches is a matter of finding the vectors closest to your query's own vector, and getting the corresponding segments.

 We won't be reinventing wheel here either.
 Instead let's use an existing embedding model like [BGE-M3 model](https://huggingface.co/BAAI/bge-m3).
 It performs well in multilingual contexts, which is exactly what we need.
 Good news, its small enough to run locally even on CPU only.